eugenmashn/TestExistek/README.md

 # TestExistek
-I have created a page with posts and authors page where we can create or update authors.
+I have created a page with posts and authors' page where we can create or update authors.
 On the posting page, we can create posts, read, remove or update.
 Also made a filter for posts and sorts for authors